You are using an outdated browser. Please upgrade your browser to improve your experience.

 By the Numbers

-by Mote scientists and volunteers on beaches from Longboat Key through Venice, Florida—the 4th highest loggerhead nesting season recorded in Mote's 43 years of turtle conservation & research.
+by Mote scientists and volunteers on beaches from Longboat Key through Venice, Florida—setting a new record at Mote.

 hours of manatee aerial survey time